 SGST: This tax is levied by the state government.
 SGST works to replace VAT, sales tax, entertainment tax, luxury tax, entry tax, purchase tax, Octroi and other taxes on lottery.
 This type of GST is applicable on goods within a state, while the tax revenue specifically gets delivered to the state government.

-Do remember that both SGST and CGST would be levied only when the annual turnover is over INR 20 lakh.
+Do remember that both SGST and CGST would be levied only when the annual turnover is over INR 40 lakh.
 Moreover, these are applied on free supplies.
-Dealers are permitted to use the Composition Scheme for availing benefits when the turnover is INR 50 lakh.
+Dealers are permitted to use the Composition Scheme for availing benefits when the turnover is INR 1.5 crore.
+GST Composition scheme is also available to services sector/mixed services sector businesses (apart fro restaurant service providers) up to a limit of Rs.
+50 lakhs.

 IGST: This will be imposed by the state and central government both in harmony; but the collection will be managed by the central government.
 It is crucial to note that the revenue will be shared both by the state and central governments.